 Rob Lander develops and applies diagenesis and petrophysical models for Geocosm.
 He co-invented Geocosm's Prism2D, Touchstone, and Cyberstone models, as well as Geologica's Exemplar® model — computational frameworks that revolutionized quantitative prediction of reservoir quality in petroleum exploration.

-Rob has published more than a dozen scientific papers in peer-reviewed journals over the past decade and is the author of four "notable papers" in the AAPG Bulletin, including one that received the Wallace E. Pratt Memorial Award for best paper.
+Rob has published over 25 scientific papers in peer-reviewed journals over the past decade and is the author of four "notable papers" in the AAPG Bulletin, including one that received the Wallace E. Pratt Memorial Award for best paper.
 He served as an AAPG Distinguished Lecturer in 2015, co-edited a special issue of the AAPG Bulletin on sandstone reservoir quality prediction in 2010, and co-convened a Hedberg Conference and a meeting hosted by the Geological Society of London.

 Research Focus: Quantitative diagenesis modeling • Compaction mechanics • Quartz cementation • Reservoir quality prediction